What will or will not be accepted

 • All letters may not receive replies.

-• We encourage your sending pictures with letters.
-(Feature articles MUST be accompanied by photos in order to be considered for publication.)
+• We encourage your sending pictures with letters to be published.
+(Feature Articles MUST be accompanied by photos in order to be considered for publication.)

 • ITN can accept color photos or black-and-white prints of any size as well as slides or transparencies.
 Color photocopies of pictures cannot be accepted.
-Digital photos may be sent by e-mail or, if saved to a CD, by mail if the pictures are sharp enough.
-To ensure that they are sharp enough, each should be saved as a .jpg (medium compression) or tiff at a minimum of 4x6 inches in size and at no less than 1280x960 pixels…or at a minimum of 3x5 inches and at least 300 dpi — basically, as big as possible and at as many dots per square inch (dpi) as possible.
+Digital photos may be sent by email or, if saved to a CD, by mail.

-Note: ITN asks that authors submit copies of original, unaltered photo files, no matter how large the files, as downloaded directly from the camera.
-Be aware that many photo software and e-mail programs will automatically compress and resize your original image files, and, while they look fine on a computer screen, the resulting files may not be of sufficient size or resolution for publication.
-To avoid this, save your original files directly to your computer’s desktop or onto a CD first.
-If uploading your images to a Web-based photo album, be aware that those photos, too, may be compressed for viewing and may not be suitable for print.
+Be aware that many photo software and email programs will automatically compress and resize the original image files, and, while the pictures look fine on a computer screen, the resulting files may not be of sufficient size or resolution for publication.
+To avoid this, the original files should be saved directly to a computer's desktop or onto a CD first.
+If uploading the images to a Web-based photo album, one should be aware that those photos, too, may be compressed for viewing and may not be suitable for print.

-ITN CANNOT accept computer output of digital photos, no matter the quality of the prints.
-Computer prints may be submitted for review but must be accompanied by a digital file.
+ITN cannot accept computer output of digital photos, no matter the quality of the prints.
+Computer prints may be submitted for review but need to be accompanied by a digital file.

 • With any pictures, in all cases, INCLUDE CAPTIONS.
 Captions should be written as complete sentences and, if possible, indicate approximately where each picture was taken.
-Include a photo credit naming the photographer.
+Include a photo credit naming the photographer, where possible.

-With printed photographs, captions can be taped to the backs or listed separately, with numbered pictures corresponding to numbered captions (but realize that if you write in ink on the backs of photos, ink that has not yet dried may transfer to the pictures underneath and ruin them).
+With printed photographs, captions can be taped to the backs or listed separately, with numbered pictures corresponding to numbered captions (but realize that if you write in ink on the backs of photos, any ink that has not yet dried may transfer to the picture underneath and ruin it).

 • While coverage of the history and sights of an area is often important and interesting in an article, what won’t be found in encyclopedias, guidebooks and brochures are YOUR tips, discoveries and experiences, what you have found worthy or unworthy of a visit (and why) and your candid appraisals of services and companies you used and of people with whom you dealt.